 A model is someone you model yourself after.
 A mirror is someone who reflects back to you.
 A bad mirror will humiliate and abuse a child.
 Children will see that and then they become what they behold.
 A good mirror builds children up.

 Boys today lack mentors.
 They lack models – decent models, at least.
-I see a noticeable number of boys who are “aspiring rap artists,” which is worse than merely embarrassing.
+I see a noticeable number of boys who are “aspiring rap artists,” which is worse than merely embarrassing - it's downright retarded.
 It can be dangerous.
 And guess what kind of lowlifes these boys took for their role models?
 And since people are educated by imitation…

 The mirrors for boys in schools today are mostly terrible ones.
 We all know what is reflected back to boys, and what attitudes are directed at them.